interledger/rfcs/0000-stream/0000-stream.md

 When a client connects to a server, they MUST communicate their ILP address to the server using a `ConnectionNewAddress` frame.

 Either endpoint MAY change their ILP address at any point during a connection by sending a `ConnectionNewAddress` frame.
+To ensure the new address is received and acknowledged, implementations MAY choose to send these frames only in ILP Prepare packets.

-An attacker could cause an unsuspecting endpoint to participate in a Denial of Service (DoS) attack on a third-party endpoint.
-To mitigate this, endpoints SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating that the ILP address is controlled by the same party that knows the shared secret.
+Implementations SHOULD wait for a valid response (encrypted with the same shared secret) from the new address to validate the new path.
 STREAM uses the authenticated request/response packets in lieu of [QUIC's explicit Path Validation](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.6.7).
+Implementations SHOULD refrain from sending large numbers of packets or large amounts of data to a new ILP address before validating the path to avoid being tricked into participating in a Denial of Service (DoS) attack on a third-party endpoint.

 ### 4.4.
 Streams